Table of Contents

 Definition of Tics and Tourette Syndrome

 Tics represent a neurobehavioral disorder of childhood that is characterized by sudden, repeated, nonrhythmic, muscle movements that are accompanied by sounds or vocalizations.
-Tourette’s syndrome represents the same symptoms and lasts for more than one year.
+Tourette syndrome represents the same symptoms and lasts for more than one year.
 The activities do not interfere with a child’s intended activities or self-image.

 Epidemiology of Tics and Tourette Syndrome

-Tics affect 20 % of children worldwide, many of whom are not diagnosed or treated.
-The severe form (Tourette’s syndrome) affects 3—8 per 1000 children.
+Tics affect 20% of children worldwide, many of whom are not diagnosed or treated.
+The severe form (Tourette syndrome) affects 3—8 per 1000 children.

 The disease has a slight male predilection, with a male to female ratio of 3:1.

-The disease takes a typical variation mainly affecting children aged 4—9 years while the improvement is noted as the patient grows older and disappears in adulthood for most of the cases.
+The disease takes a typical variation, mainly affecting children aged 4—9 years.
+The condition improves as the patient grows older; in most cases, it disappears in adulthood.
 The average age of onset of symptoms is 7.8 years.
-More than half of children suffering from tics and related disorders will lead a normal adult life.
+More than half of children suffering from tics and related disorders will go on to lead a healthy adult life.

 Etiology and Pathophysiology of Tics and Tourette Syndrome

-The causative pathway of the disease remains largely unknown but several theories have been put forward to explain the cause of the disease which includes:
+The exact cause is unknown, but several theories have been put forward to explain the cause of the disease.

-In most of the cases, the cause is unknown and there is no exhaustive explanation of the pathogenesis of the disease.
+In most cases, the cause is unknown, and there is no exhaustive explanation of the disease pathogenesis.

 Genetic influence theory

-Tics are thought to arise from a genetic mutation with the developmental period.
-This is supported by the fact that there is a 45 % chance that a couple with tics or its variant will give birth to a child with any of the variants of tics and a 15 % chance of developing Tourette syndrome.
-This idea was put forward by Georges Gilles la Tourette in 1800 who suggested and autoimmune dominant pattern with incomplete penetrance of inheritance.
+Tics may arise from a genetic mutation with a developmental period.
+This theory is supported by the fact that there is a 45% chance that a couple with tics or its variant will give birth to a child with any tic or variant and a 15% chance of developing Tourette syndrome.
+This idea was put forward by Georges Gilles la Tourette in 1800, who suggested a dominant autoimmune pattern with incomplete penetrance of inheritance.

-Some cases of tics are preceded by an infection with group A β hemolytic streptococci.
-It was thus renamed a pediatric autoimmune neuropsychiatric disorder associated with streptococcal infection (PANDAS).
-Other associated infections include Herpes simplex virus infection, HIV, mycoplasma pneumonia and varicella Zoster Virus.
+Some tics are preceded by an infection with group A β hemolytic streptococci.
+Therefore, it is now referred to as a pediatric autoimmune neuropsychiatric disorder associated with streptococcal infection (PANDAS).
+Other associated infections include herpes simplex virus infection, HIV, mycoplasma pneumonia, and Varicella-Zoster Virus.